Contact informationFarm Address:

 Primary Contact: Sarah A Longstreth

 Internship informationGeneral Farm Description: Good Stead Farm is Midland County's first Certified Organic vegetable and livestock farm.
-2021 will be our seventh year in production.
-This year marks a shift in focus for the farm, as we downsize our livestock enterprises to increase vegetable production.
+2022 will be our eighth year in production.
+We are a four season, diverse, small-scale production farm.
 Minimal tillage is favored which means the work tends to require more labor but is skill and efficiency minded.
-The majority of the food produced is sold and marketed through a three-season on-farm CSA, farmers markets, local restaurants and our online farm store.
-We emphasize quality and taste, consumer food education, community involvement and production transparency.
+The majority of the food produced is sold and marketed through a three-season on-farm CSA, our online farm store, farmers markets, and local restaurants.
+We emphasize quality and taste, nutrient dense food, consumer food education, and production transparency.

 CRAFT Member Farm?
 No